 Either way, I'm here to share with you a list of fruits & vegetables that are known as the "Clean Fifteen and the Dirty Dozen" which is evaluated every year thanks to the Environmental Working Group.
 The list is analyzed as well by the U.S. Department of Agriculture's Pesticide Data Program (PDP) to ensure that the proper foods are being identified.
 Together, both parties do all of the research and sift through all of the fruit and vegetable markets/farms to determine which types of conventionally grown crops are the "Clean Fifteen" (meaning they contain the least amount of chemical pesticides) and the "Dirty Dozen" (which if you can guess, means they contain the most and are the most harmful to our health).

-According to their research this year in 2018, up to 70% of the fruits and vegetables that are found in our markets today have been contaminated with pesticide resides.
+According to their research this year, up to 70% of the fruits and vegetables that are found in our markets today have been contaminated with pesticide resides.
 That's crazy to me!
 A pesticide is a poison, simple as that.
 Just to think that we are ingesting them daily into our bodies (either intentionally or simply not knowing) is simply scary..... imagine the harm that is being done without even realizing!

 Pesticides can be found in more than just our food (toxic home cleaning products, our air, our water or even breast milk) that it's important to focus on eliminating our to exposure to them as much as we can.
 Pesticides not only cause short-term impacts such as headaches, nausea, rashes, or respiratory discomfort but also contribute to more major issues as well such as cancer, reproductive harm (check out this fertility article ladies - scary!), nerve disorders, anxiety, depression, hormonal imbalances, reduced motor skills and thyroid tumors.
 Do those sounds like things you want to suffer from one day?
 Not me.